 Bookmark this page for streamlined access to Jaguar Health’s latest developments.
 Check back regularly for updates on their unique approach to combining traditional botanical knowledge with modern pharmaceutical science through subsidiaries like Napo Pharmaceuticals.

-Jaguar Health, Inc. (JAGX) announced a third amendment to its accounts receivable purchase agreement with Oasis Capital, LLC, allowing Oasis to purchase an additional $2,329,662.72 in accounts receivable related to the sales of Mytesi drug product.
-This financing aims to enhance the company's cash flow without diluting shareholder equity.
+Jaguar Health, Inc. (NASDAQ:JAGX) announced a fifth amendment to its accounts receivable agreement with Oasis Capital, LLC, allowing the purchase of additional accounts receivable totaling $3,810,587.04 from October 13 to December 2, 2020.
+This financing represents a strategic move to secure non-dilutive capital as the company sees growing sales of its Mytesi drug product.